CLU22124 Roman History: The Roman Empire

 - Module Organiser:

 - Contact Hours:

-Upon the successful completion of this module students should be able to demonstrate:
+Upon the successful completion of this module students should be able to:

-- Knowledge of the primary textual sources relevant to the module topic
+- Analyse critically the primary textual sources relevant to this module.

-- Familiarity with, and ability to evaluate, the major theoretical approaches, debates and scholarship relevant to the module topics
+- Evaluate the major theoretical approaches, debates, and scholarship relevant to the module topic.

 - Discuss the above, both orally and in writing, in a clear and scholarly manner.